abdullahcok/js-speakie-app/README.md

 # js-speakie-app
-speaker based on mic app with using bts4
+speak-to-write to screen app based on mic with using bts4